munificent/craftinginterpreters/book/a-map-of-the-territory.md

 parsed and converted to an internal bytecode format, which is then executed inside the VM.
 From the user's perspective, this is clearly an interpreter -- they run their program from source.
-But if you look under CPython's scaly skin, you'll see that there is clearly some compiling going on.
+But if you look under CPython's scaly skin, you'll see that there is definitely some compiling going on.

 The answer is that it is <span name="go">both</span>.
 CPython *is* an interpreter, and it *has* a compiler.
-In practice, most scripting languages work this way.
-Interpreting straight from the parsed syntax tree is usually too slow to be practical, so almost all widely-used interpreters contain an internal compiler.
+In practice, most scripting languages work this way, as you can see:

 <aside name="go">